Dynamic mechanical analysis: Temperature sweep

 A common test method involves measuring the complex modulus at low constant frequency while varying the sample temperature.
 A prominent peak in $\tan(\delta)$ appears at the glass transition temperature of the polymer.
 Secondary transitions can also be observed, which can be attributed to the temperature-dependent activation of a wide variety of chain motions.
 In semi-crystalline polymers, separate transitions can be observed for the crystalline and amorphous sections.
 Similarly, multiple transitions are often found in polymer blends.

 For instance, blends of polycarbonate and poly(acrylonitrile-butadiene-styrene) were studied with the intention of developing a polycarbonate-based material without polycarbonate's tendency towards brittle failure.
 Temperature-sweeping DMA of the blends showed two strong transitions coincident with the glass transition temperatures of PC and PABS, consistent with the finding that the two polymers were immiscible.

 Frequency sweep

 A sample can be held to a fixed temperature and can be tested at varying frequency.
 Peaks in $\tan(\delta)$ and in E’’ with respect to frequency can be associated with the glass transition, which corresponds to the ability of chains to move past each other.
-Note that this implies that the glass transition is dependent on strain rate in addition to temperature.
+This implies that the glass transition is dependent on strain rate in addition to temperature.
 Secondary transitions may be observed as well.

 The Maxwell model provides a convenient, if not strictly accurate, description of viscoelastic materials.
 Applying a sinusoidal stress to a Maxwell model gives: $E = \frac{E \tau_0 \omega}{\tau_0^2 \omega^2 + 1} ,$ where $\tau_0 = \eta/E$ is the Maxwell relaxation time.
 Thus, a peak in E’’ is observed at the frequency $1/\tau_0$.
 A real polymer may have several different relaxation times associated with different molecular motions.